China, People's Republic of: Lanzhou Sustainable Urban Transport Project

 (1) Bike lanes were already completed since Dec 2012.
 A total of 19.16 km of NMT lanes were constructed along with the completed roads.
 12.4 km or 100% of the target were completed in September 2015.
 Of the 13 km BRT lanes, about 8.5 km including the BRT stations and bike lanes were already completed and operation since 2012.
 0.8 km was removed from the project scope, around 11.86 km were completed.

-(2) The system will be assessed after project completion.
+(2) ATCS has been completed and accepted in Jun 2017.
+The system will be assessed during project completion review.

 (3) The environmental system has already been covered by the central government's Environmental Protection Bureau.
 ADB financing will no longer be required.